 There’s also no chance of losing your information due to computer failure.
 However, there are still ways your paper records can be lost or damaged, so you should make photocopies of them from time to time as backups.

 There are dozens of computer programs that let you build your family tree electronically.
-See our [TOP PICKS FOR GENEALOGY SOFTWARE] for a comparison of some of the best.
+I personally use RootsMagic.

 Most programs come with a tutorial to get you started entering your information.